deepgram-devs/salesforce-call-summarization/README.md

 Summarize sales calls using Deepgram, and log the call summaries on a Salesforce opportunity and account.

-See the related blog post for a full walk-through: [TODO](www.deepgram.com)
+See the related blog post for a full walk-through: [Log Deepgram Call Summaries in Salesforce](https://deepgram.com/learn/log-deepgram-call-summaries-in-salesforce)

 ## Install requirements